This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine is infected with ransomware.

 In a case like this, the Datto device would create an alert for suspected ransomware infection.

-However, as with any prediction, some ransomware alerts may be false positives because a legitimate program on a local machine may be updating files in an uncharacteristic or unexpected way.
-Datto expects a small number of false positives while we refine our algorithm.
+However, as with any prediction, some ransomware alerts may be false-positives because a legitimate program on a local machine may be updating files in an uncharacteristic or unexpected way.
+Datto expects a small number of false-positives while we refine our algorithm.
+You can report false-positives

-There are future releases planned to address the need to confirm an infection instantly as well as reporting a false positive.
-The goal is for willing partners to help us improve the engine over time and avoid some percentage of future false positives and to help us to stay ahead of the ransomware developers
+Future releases are planned to address the need to confirm an infection instantly.
+The goal is for willing partners to help us improve the engine over time, lower the percentage of false-positives, and to help us to stay ahead of ransomware developers

-- Run backup insights.
+- On compatible devices, run Backup Insights.
 Since ransomware detection runs with every backup, you can open Backup Insights to see if files with unusual extensions have been recently added to the device or if Microsoft Office files are suddenly missing.

-- Spin up a VM of the Server on the Datto and browse the root folders of the OS volume
+- Start a virtualization of the impacted server on your Datto appliance and browse the root folders of the OS volume

-As a last-resort, if a particular agent persistently false-alerts for ransomware (with no apparent infection upon inspection) you can disable detection for that particular agent in Agent Settings.
+If a particular agent persistently false-alerts for ransomware (with no apparent infection upon inspection) you can disable detection for that particular agent from the Configure Agent Settings page of the Datto appliance.
+You should only do this as a last-resort.

 If you do find actual ransomware on the machine, don’t panic.
 Datto’s Data Continuity solutions are built to restore the machine back to a time before the attack took place.
 See What to do if a protected machine is infected with ransomware for steps you can use to recover.